 Instructions

-• Pour the oil over the potatoes and sprinkle the salt and spices on top.
+5. Pour ¼ cup olive oil over the potatoes and sprinkle the spice blend over then.
 Toss the potatoes with your hands to coat them evenly, then spread them out in an even layer.

-• Roast 25-30 minutes, until the potatoes are tender and crisp on the edges.
-Don't stir them — you want the sides of the sweet potatoes that are touching the bottom of the pan to get nice and caramelized.
+6. Roast 25 minutes, or until the potatoes are tender and crisp on the edges, but don't stir them unless they're about to burn — you want the sides of the sweet potatoes that are touching the bottom of the pan to get nice and caramelized. *See my notes on oven temps below.

-• Sprinkle the parsley over the sweet potatoes.
+7. Sprinkle 2 tablespoons chopped parsley over the sweet potatoes.
 Transfer to a platter to serve.

 • Serving: Roasted sweet potatoes are best served warm from the oven.
 They will soften as they cool, but will still taste delicious!
 Sprinkle chopped fresh parsley or cilantro over them, or drizzle with a few teaspoons of balsamic vinegar to play up their flavor.